The Social Map tool provides you the ability to create captivating, customisable maps for collecting location-based feedback from your participants.

 3. Fill in the details of your category 'Name, Description, and Form you wish to attach'

-5. You can choose to style the marker (how it will show up on the map) by changing its icon, colours, or optionally choose an icon from our icon library!
+4. You can style the marker (how it will appear on the map) by changing its icon, colours, or optionally choose an icon from our icon library!

 You can let your participants react to posts from other participants by enabling the voting and rating features of the Social Map.